-The Company entered into a financing agreement with Rabobank Utrechtse Heuvelrug U.A.
-(Rabobank) on 29 December 2009, which provided for total borrowings of €1.5 million for the financing of its business activities.
+The Company entered into a financing agreement with Rabobank Utrechtse Heuvelrug U.A. ("Rabobank") on December 29, 2005, which provides for total borrowings of \in 1.5 million for the financing of its business activities.
 The duration of this agreement is 12 years.

-Under the agreement, the loans are to be repaid in monthly instalments of €14 thousand, beginning on 31 January 2009.
-Repayments were deferred in January 2010 for a period of 2 years.
+Under the agreement, the loans were to be repaid in monthly instalments of €14 thousand, beginning on January 31, 2009.
+Repayments were deferred in January 2010 for a period of two years.
 Repayment recommenced in January 2012.
-The loans bear interest at an annual rate equal to 4.45% and are fixed until 1 April 2016 and thereafter, at the Company's option, at a fixed or variable rate to be agreed.
+The loans bore interest at an annual rate equal to 4.45% and were fixed until April 1, 2016.
+At that date, the interest rate was fixed at 3.55% until March 31, 2017 at which time the loan was repaid in full

-In connection with the financing agreement, the Company provided security in the form of:
+In connection with the financing agreement, the following securities have been issued:

-- a right of pledge on the account of €500 thousand, in the Company's name in a new savings account for the benefit of Rabobank; and - a suretyship of €1 million within the framework of the Royal Decree "Borgstelling MKB-krediet".
+- a right of pledge on the account of €500 thousand, in the Company's name in a new savings account for the benefit of Rabobank; and - a suretyship of €1 million within the framework of the Royal Decree "Borgstelling MKB-krediet."

-The pledged amount decreases in relation to the outstanding balance.
-As of 31 December 2015, an amount of €218 thousand (2014: €273 thousand) related to the aforementioned pledge, has been included as non-current assets on the statement of financial position.
+The pledged amount decreased in relation to the outstanding balance.
+Per December 31, 2016, an amount of \in 167 thousand (2015: \in 218 thousand) related to the abovementioned pledge, has been included as non-current assets on the balance sheet.
+The pledge was terminated on March 31, 2017 in connection with the repayment in full by the Company of the loan.

-Movements in the Company's borrowings with Rabobank were as follows:
+Movements in the Company's borrowings with the Rabobank were as follows:

-(euros in thousands)
+(euros in

+thousands)

-Balance January 1, 2015 819
+Balance December January 1, 2015 819

+Short term portion January 1, 2015 (167)

+Long term portion January 1, 2015 652

 Repayments (166)

 Balance December 31, 2015 653

 Short term portion December 31, 2015 (167)

-Long term portion December 31, 2015
+Long term portion December 31, 2015 486

-Balance January 1, 2014 486 986
+Balance January 1, 2016 653

 Repayments (167)

-Balance December 31, 2014 819
+Balance December 31, 2016 486

-Short term portion December 31, 2014 (167)
+Short term portion December 31, 2016 (167)

-Long term portion December 31, 2014 652
+Long term portion December 31, 2016 319

-13. Deferred revenue
+13. Deferred Revenue

-On 8 April 2014, the Company entered into a research and license agreement with ONO Pharmaceutical Co, Ltd. As part of this agreement, the Company received a non-refundable upfront payment of €1.0 million.
-This upfront payment is being amortized on a straight-line basis, and presented as revenue, over a period from 8 April 2014 through 30 September 2018, the end of the research term.
+On April 8, 2014, the Company entered into a research and license agreement with ONO.
+As part of this agreement, the Company received a non-refundable upfront payment of €1.0 million.
+This upfront payment is being amortized on a straight-line basis, and presented as revenue, over a period from April 8, 2014 through September 30, 2018, the end of the research term.
 The Company is eligible to receive milestone payments upon achievement of specified research and clinical development milestones.
-For products commercialized under this agreement, if any, the Company is also eligible to receive a midsingle digit royalty on net sales.
+For products commercialized under this agreement, if any, the Company is also eligible to receive a mid-single digit royalty on net sales.
 ONO also provides funding for the Company's research and development activities under an agreed-upon plan.
 ONO has the right to terminate this agreement at any time for any reason, with or without cause.
+In addition, the company has recognized additional deferred revenue as a result of the collaboration and share subscription agreement with Incyte.
+The included deferred revenue is resulting from the derivative resulting from the agreement.